 - Get enough sleep.
-While the demanding nature of motorcycling makes it unlikely that you will fall asleep while riding, lack of sleep will diminish your alertness and judgement.
+While the demanding nature of motorcycling makes it unlikely that you will fall asleep while riding, lack of sleep will diminish your alertness and judgment.
 Get seven to eight hours of sleep before a long ride.

 - Drink plenty of fluids.
-This is especially important in the summer when constant sweating from humid air, or the effects of hot dry air dehydrate you.
+This is especially important in the summer when constant sweating from humid air or the effects of hot dry air dehydrate you.
 Dehydration adversely affects brain and muscle function, making you dizzy, lethargic, and less coordinated.

 - Take rest stops.
 Take rest stops every two hours or sooner.
 Don’t wait until you’re feeling exhausted before taking a rest because this will shorten your overall endurance.
 In hot weather, frequent rests (and hydration) in air-conditioned places prevent heat exhaustion and heat stroke.

 - Use padded gloves.
 This prevents hand numbness and fatigue.
-Avoid gripping the handle bars harder than necessary, and don’t allow your wrists to remain flexed for lengthy periods.
+Avoid gripping the handlebars harder than necessary, and don’t allow your wrists to remain flexed for lengthy periods.

 - Use a helmet with a visor.
-The noise of wind and its buffeting cause fatigue, and a full-face helmet will reduce this effect.
+The noise of wind and its buffeting cause fatigue and a full-face helmet will reduce this effect.
 Consider getting a windshield to protect both your face and body.

 - Increase riding times gradually.
-Over ambitious riding plans are a sure guaranty of fatigue.
+Over-ambitious riding plans are a sure guaranty of fatigue.
 Motorcycling is a physical activity that requires time for your body to adjust to its rigors.
 If you have plans for a day long or multi-day trip, build up to it with frequent shorter rides prior to the trip.